-7th Generation Advisors stands in solidarity with black, indigenous and all people of color in fighting police brutality and systemic racism, including environmental racism.
+7th Generation Advisors stands in solidarity with black, indigenous and all people of color in fighting systemic racism, including environmental racism.
 We recognize that, in order to stand up against injustice, we all need to do so much more.
 Through our work we pledge to commit ourselves to listening, learning, and helping to root out environmental racism, working towards a world that is equitable and just for all.

 There is much to do, but to begin, we are committed to: